-My scanning project continues with over 1,700 scans.
+My scanning project continues with over 1,700 scans of photographs from the film photography days.
 Many are processed in Photoshop, and the originals are kept intact.
 That is over 3,500 new files and even more memories.
 As I scan, clean, process, and in many ways relive the moments, I have been thinking about how different it was when we used film.

 Film photography was done one roll at a time, each roll having a maximum capacity of 36 shots.
 After a roll was fully exposed, we rewound it to the cartridge if using 35mm, took it out, put a new roll in, and continued shooting.
 The limited “storage” capacity made photographers more careful not only with what they photographed but also how many frames they shot of each.

 With film photography, there was no instant feedback on the rear display panel.
 You did your best to get the exposure right relying on your previsualization skills and hoping for the best.
 We would wait to see the results days after we sent them for processing.
 Sending the rolls would typically happen after we returned home if on a shooting trip.

 Getting the slides or prints back would be an exciting moment with some good ones to enjoy and some poor photographs to ditch.
 That was as instant feedback as we had!
 Now, we can view each shot on the camera and even view them on a laptop that we carry with us on every trip.
 The final editing may wait, but we know what we harvested.